 The pattern in fours goes up one octave, down two, then back up one octave to make up the four.
 As an exercise, try turning it upside down.

-Here's the pattern in threes inverted (turned upside down):
+Here's the previous pattern - in threes - inverted (turned upside down - flipped vertically).

 It’s a great idea to practice two (or more!) things at once.

-While you are practising stressed scales, you can also be practising your ability to see and follow patterns – and transpose them.
+While you are practicing stressed scales, you can also be practising your ability to see and follow patterns – and transpose them.

 The following written-out scale practice patterns have an accompanying line diagram which shows their shape (‘contour’).
 In the diagrams, R stands for ‘root’ – the name-note of the scale and key.
 The vertical distance R to R is one octave.